 Scaling up to withstand the cyber threat

-In response to the rapid evolution and intensification of the cyber threat, the European NIS 2 directive, which succeeds NIS 1, aims to significantly raise cybersecurity standards across the European Union.
+In response to the rapid evolution and intensification of the cyber threat, the NIS2 European directive, which succeeds NIS1, aims to considerably raise cybersecurity standards across the European Union.
 It covers a wider range of entities and sectors.
 In France, the number of regulated players is multiplied by 30 - from 500 to around 15,000 - and the sectors concerned are increased from 6 to 18.
 The directive includes sectors linked to electrical and digital infrastructures, health and transport, but it also includes sectors that were previously outside the scope, such as education, agri-food, public administration and digital service providers.
 At the same time, the text broadens the scope of the information systems to be secured, applying to all the IS of the targeted entities, and not just their essential IS.

 Simplification, harmonisation and proportionality